 - Public speaking at events, such as conferences, trade shows and meetups – How many events in your niche are there per year?
 And how do you tackle falling attendance?

-- Outbound sales calls – Cold calling is a tough slog warm calling, but that’s exactly what you’ll be stuck doing unless you can generate warm leads to follow up.
+- Outbound sales calls – Cold calling is a very tough vs. warm calling, but that’s exactly what you’ll be stuck doing unless you can generate warm leads to follow up.

 - Writing a book – Is an excellent prospecting tool, but it takes a long time to write 90,000 words, publish, print, promote and is costly.